-Our evenings are getting mighty cold up here in the mountains which means it’s time for eggnog!
-I actually used to not like this sweet, custardy drink but I discovered recently that that was only because I had never had the homemade version.
+It won’t be long before the evenings are getting chilly again, which means it will soon be time for eggnog!
+I actually used to not like eggnog but that was only because I had never had the homemade version.

 The difference between store-bought and home-cooked eggnog is enormous and it’s really delicious if you make it yourself.
 This cooked eggnog recipe is also very quick and easy to prepare so I highly recommend you leave the tasteless stuff on the shelf and cook up your own.

 Step 1.
 Start by heating up 2 cups of milk in a saucepan.